 The fourth category represents those few people who are truly financially independent.
 They have both the money and the time to enjoy it.
 They were able to define their desired lifestyle, select an opportunity that would provide it, develop the knowledge, attitudes, and skills that would allow them to be successful, and then worked consistently with the right attitude for long enough to achieve their dreams.
 In addition, the selected opportunity allowed them to duplicate their time and/or money, so they have time to enjoy life.

-Stephen Covey and his colleagues (1994) believe everyone should develop a mission statement that can be used to guide their lives.
+Stephen Covey and his colleagues (1994) believed everyone should develop a mission statement that can be used to guide his or her life.
 This mission statement should be compared to a list of items in an ideal lifestyle, eliminating any that conflict with one's values and principles.
 People will simply not work to reach a goal that is inconsistent with their most deeply held values and principles.

-A very wise, wealthy man once shared this piece of advice:
+A very wise, wealthy man once shared this piece of advice with me:

 Take a look at someone who has been doing what you would like to do or what you've been doing for 5 or 10 years longer.
 If that's where you want to wind up, then keep going.
 If it's not, you'd better make another choice and make some changes.